3ICE: History

 The National Hockey League (NHL) introduced three-on-three overtime in 2015.
 Reality TV producer E.J.
 Johnston, the son of former NHL goaltender and coach Eddie Johnston, observed the new overtime format's popularity among fans, including at a Pittsburgh Penguins training camp and as an option in NHL video games, and began conceiving a three-on-three league as early as 2016.
 Johnston felt the three-on-three format highlighted players' "creativity" and thought the extra spacing allowed shorter "waterbug guys" to thrive.

 3ICE was announced on January 13, 2020, along with television broadcast deals with CBS Sports in the United States and TSN and Quebec's RDS in Canada.
 The Hockey Hall of Fame coach Craig Patrick was named as the first commissioner.
 Johnston pitched the concept to hockey agents, players, TV executives, and other investors, raising almost by the end of 2021.

 Originally scheduled for the summer of 2021, 3ICE's inaugural season was delayed by a year due to the COVID-19 pandemic causing possible attendance restrictions.
 The league's first tournament took place at Orleans Arena in Las Vegas on June 18, 2022.
 Joe Mullen's team won the first 3ICE regular season, and Brian Trottier's team won the first Patrick Cup.

 In June 2024, it was announced that the 2024 season would be cancelled.
 However, the league did return to play another season in the summer of 2025.
-Also in 2025, 3ICE accounced a "3ICE World Cup" international tournament, to be played in Belfast in July 2026.
+Also in 2025, 3ICE announced a "3ICE World Cup" international tournament, with the inaugural tournament played in Belfast, Northern Ireland in July 2026.